 "During my breastfeeding journey I ran into a few obstacles that led me into a panic and I felt so lost and scared.
 She made herself available to me right away over the phone."

 "She made sure to answer my questions, and even encouraged and comforted me as my pregnancy and labor progressed.

 Postpartum she has stayed in contact, checking on us and still available for help."

-Online Doulas in Maryland are Available in 3 Packages:
+Doulas in Maryland are also available Virtually, in 3 Packages: